-In this study, we adopt the \citet{addison:2012b} template as a baseline and test alternative shapes (Fig.~\ref{fig:dl_szxcib}).
-Given the amplitudes of the CIB and tSZ signals ($A^{\rm CIB}$, $A^{\rm tSZ}$), the correlation tSZ$\times$CIB is parameterised by
+In our study, we adopted the \citet{addison:2012b} template as a baseline and tested alternative shapes (Fig.~\ref{fig:dl_szxcib}).
+Given the amplitudes of the CIB and tSZ signals ($A^{\rm CIB}$, $A^{\rm tSZ}$), the correlation tSZ$\times$CIB is parametrised by